 A Look Back at Michigan’s HVHF Collingwood Wells Using LVWWs

 RMP has been following HVHF since it started in Michigan in 2008.
 Friends of the Au Gres & Rifle River, along with RMP, wrote a white paper on HVHF in Michigan originally published in September 2012, which you can read about by clicking here.
-Our paper was again updated in November of 2014 to account for some additional activity that occurred subsequent to the original publication date, but we had already gathered, parsed, and analyzed enough information in 2013 to determine that there would never be another LVWW for hydraulic fracturing in Michigan after the Westerman 1-29 HD1 well.
+Our paper was again updated in November of 2014 to account for some additional activity that occurred subsequent to the original publication date, but we had already gathered, parsed, and analyzed enough information in 2013 to determine that there would likely never be another LVWW for hydraulic fracturing in Michigan after the Westerman 1-29 HD1 well.
 When Halliburton rolled off the Westerman 1-29 HD1 pad in June of 2013, all the circus-like activity of HVHF using LVWWs was over in Michigan.
 Period.
 And, it’s never going to be coming back unless someone is looking for a loss leader for a tax write-off.

 August 2016 – List of New Oil & Gas Well Applications